JasonXuDeveloper/JEngine/README.md

 # JENGINE v0.3.4

-JEngine is a **streamlined and easy-to-use** framework for Unity Programmers.
+JEngine is a **streamlined and easy-to-use** framework designed for Unity Programmers.

 JEngine has its **own behaviour** based on MonoBehaviour but much **more friendly to manage lifecycle**.
 (You can make loop easier using JEngine).